getAlby/js-sdk/docs/oauth.md

 console.log(response.keysends);
 ```

-`response.keysends` is an array of objects that either has an `error` key if a payment faild or the `keysend` key if everything succeeded.
+`response.keysends` is an array of objects that either has an `error` key if a payment failed or the `keysend` key if everything succeeded.

 ```json
 {